Macrometacorp/docs/docs/search/example/patterns.md

 | Rhodes Hotel |
 | ... |

 You only need the ANALYZER() function to use a custom analyzer.
-To use the default analyzer, you can use:
+The default analyzer retrieves the same results:

 ```sql
 FOR review IN sample1_view1